 Capitalized internal-use software is amortized on a straight-line basis over its estimated useful life.
-The weighted-average useful life of capitalized internal-use software is 3 years as of December 31,
+The weighted-average useful life of capitalized internal-use software is 3 years as of December 31, 2020.

-2020.
 We evaluate the useful lives of these assets and tests for impairment whenever events or changes in circumstances occur that could impact the recoverability of these assets.

 During the years ended December 31, 2019 and 2020, we capitalized software development costs of \$1.5 million and \$0.4 million, respectively.
-Amortization expense for the related capitalized internally developed software for the years ended December 31, 2019 and 2020 totaled \$0.9 million and \$1.0 million, respectively, and is included in cost of revenue in the consolidated statements of comprehensive loss.
+We did not capitalize any software development costs during the three months ended March 31, 2020 and March 31, 2021.
+Amortization expense for the related capitalized internally developed software for the years ended December 31, 2019 and 2020 and the three months ended March 31, 2020 and 2021 totaled \$0.9 million, \$1.0 million, \$0.3 million and \$0.3 million, respectively, and is included in cost of revenue in the consolidated statements of comprehensive loss.

-We did not recognize any impairments to internal-use software during the years ended December 31, 2019 and 2020.
+We did not recognize any impairments to internal-use software during the years ended December 31, 2019 and 2020 and the three months period ended March 31, 2020 and 2021.